 Release Management and Outsourced ServicesReading time 3 minutes

-It is clear that the IT landscape within large enterprise is becoming increasingly complex resulting in more complex releases.
-I define complex releases as having a lot of moving parts, which are typically a large number of dependencies on the system where the changes is being applied, or a bundle of dependent changes on a number of systems that are made at the same time.
-In both cases there significant coordination is required to ensure all the changes continue to be aligned with the release runway so that their delay or exclusion doesn’t cause cost release delays or failure.
+It is clear that the IT landscape within large enterprise is becoming increasingly complex, resulting in more complex releases.
+I define complex releases as having a lot of moving parts, which are typically a large number of dependencies on the system where the changes are being applied, or a bundle of dependent changes on a number of systems that are made at the same time.
+In both cases, significant coordination is required to ensure all the changes continue to be aligned with the release runway so that their delay or exclusion doesn’t cause cost release delays or failure.

 Release Management for Outsourced IT Portfolio

 The most common scenario we have experienced on client engagements is where particular teams or segments within the solution delivery lifecycle have been outsourced to common to particular suppliers.
 A typical situation would be where Business Analysts remain in-house, the development team is outsourced to one supplier, test management remains in house and test execution is outsourced to another supplier.
-To make maters more interesting the mix insourced and outsourced teams varies between portfolio teams within organizations.
+To make matters more interesting, the mix of insourced and outsourced teams varies between portfolio teams within organizations.

 Plutora bridges the information gap between your business stakeholders, IT delivery teams, IT operations teams and outsourced IT suppliers through a consistent end-to-end view of Releases from initial request, release planning, release execution to production deployment.
 Disparate teams all operate from the same schedule within the same system.